cockroachdb/docs/src/current/v23.1/migrate-from-mysql.md

 docs_area: migrate
 ---

 This page describes basic considerations and provides a basic [example](#example-migrate-world-to-cockroachdb) of migrating data from MySQL to CockroachDB.
-The information on this page assumes that you have read the [migration overview](migration-overview.html), which describes the broad phases and considerations of migrating a database to CockroachDB.
+The information on this page assumes that you have read [Migrate Your Database to CockroachDB](migration-overview.html), which describes the broad phases and considerations of migrating a database to CockroachDB.

 The [MySQL migration example](#example-migrate-world-to-cockroachdb) on this page demonstrates how to use [MOLT tooling](migration-overview.html#molt) to update the MySQL schema, perform an initial load of data, and validate the data.
 These steps are essential when [preparing for a full migration](migration-overview.html#prepare-for-migration).